 When he called Ichigo, he also added, "Kurosaki, we have a remedial class later.
 Stay in the classroom after class."
 The said boy only nodded but didn't say anything.

 Time felt so slow to him and he wanted the class to end immediately.
 He didn't know why, maybe it was because today was Friday and he wanted to go home immediately.
-Damn, who was he kidding?
+He couldn't help but sigh.
+Who was he kidding?
 Of course it was because he wanted to teach some remedial class with some orange-haired kid and confront him about his feelings.

 He woke up and raked his hair.
 He was in his office, sitting in his table.
 He sighed.
 For the last few years, his dream contained no one but Hisana in it.
 But in the last few days, it already contained two people.
 It hurt… It hurt him so much inside but he didn't know why… He didn't know what to do because he had never felt like this, not even with Hisana.
 It was foreign and he didn't know how to deal with it.
-Those two statements were blending in his mind it was creating him a self-inflicted pain that he knew was rather irrational.
+Those two statements were blending in his mind and creating an unfathomable pain and sadness which he knew was rather irrational.
 Ichogo was only talking about dinner.
 He wasn't talking about anything else.
 And yet it felt like a rejection…

 Byakuya felt it, Ichigo's soft lips against his cold ones.
 It was not passionate or anything, just lips seeking for comfort and warmth, and it was just for a very brief moment but Byakuya would never forget it for as long he lived.
 After all, a Kuchiki stealing a kiss from a vulnerable, sleeping student was not something his pride could take in any normal circumstance.
 But this was not any normal circumstance.